 $75 for any combination of three events, members only

 No Refunds Will be Given for One-Time Events Purchased Within a Discounted Bundle

 One-time guest pass, Member or Non-member at the door - $35.

 About the Instructor

-Lisa Gutkin is best known as the Grammy Award-winning violinist, singer, and songwriter of the renowned Klezmatics, and for her score and performance in the two-time Tony Award winning play Indecent, by Paula Vogel.
+Lisa Gutkin is best known as the Grammy Award-winning violinist, singer, and songwriter of the renowned Klezmatics, and for her score and performance in the two-time Tony Award-winning play Indecent, by Paula Vogel.
 Gutkin began as a backup musician in the Fast Folk Collective with artists such as Rod MacDonald and Christine Lavin, and went on to an eclectic career performing Klezmer music, blues, traditional Irish and Appalachian tunes and more.
 She has co-authored songs with Anne Sexton, Maggie Dubris, and Woody Guthrie, performed and composed for Sex and the City, played in Sting’s musical The Last Ship, and is a MacDowell Fellow.
 She has taught and lectured on Klezmer and other fiddle styles throughout the world including St. Petersburg, Russia.
-Her first film score for Pearl Gluck’s Summer premiered at Lincoln Center in 2018. lisagutkin.com
+She has scored for Pearl Gluck’s films Summer and Write Me. lisagutkin.com

 Upcoming programs presented by Lisa Gutkin.